filefoxper/airma/docs/react-effect/api.md

 * Strategy.memo - It returns a strategy.
 You can provide a data comparator function for it.
 This strategy compares promise data with state data, if the result of `equalFn` returns true, it will reuse the state data.
 The default `equalFn` compares with two JSON.stringify results.
 * Strategy.validate - It returns a strategy.
 You can set a boolean returning callback, it is always called before promise callback is started.
 If the setting callback returns `false`, the promise callback will stop work.
 * Strategy.reduce - It returns a strategy.
 You can set a callback which accepts a newest session data and a current promise resolving data for generating a accumulative data for next session state.
+* Strategy.effect - It returns a strategy.
+You can set a process callback for it to process the session state effect.
+* Strategy.effect.success - It returns a strategy.
+You can set a process callback for it to process the session state effect when state changes to success.
+* Strategy.effect.error - It returns a strategy.
+You can set a process callback for it to process the session state effect when state changes to error.

+`Strategy.success` is different with `Strategy.effect.success`, one responses to the promise resolver, another responses to session state effect.
+The same as `Strategy.error` and `Strategy.effect.error`.

 ## GlobalSessionProvider